 Is the NYC subway system safe?

 Is it safe to ride on the NYC subway train?
 And I would answer both, “yes,” and, “no,” to that question because truthfully… it’s more un-comfortable than anything.
 For example, talking to strangers on the train is optional but most conversations spiral into an awkward silence… almost like a social black hole of sorts.
 Then there’s also the occasional random act of violence, both on the train and in the tunnel.

 But do those crime statistics make the train any more, “un-safe,” than driving a motor vehicle?
 And this topic is particularly troubling to me during a time when stress is increasing nation-wide and so many Americans are using prescription medication, which is currently not examined during routine traffic stops.
 Whereby, I’d also like to note… that according to Wikipedia, ”the US ranks 41 out of 52 high-income nations based on this year’s road traffic deaths,” fatalities that can be entirely attributed to motor vehicles and deaths that can almost entirely be eliminated by subways.

 But with that being said… is the NYC subway system, “safe?”

-And in that light… I would say that, “NYC’s subway system is safe,” in the sense that I’ve never personally had an incident over the last 5 years.
-However, I will also say… that even 1 violent incident (*or de-railed train) could change my opinion on the matter but in contrast to driving an automobile… I currently find that the subway system is both more efficient and safer than driving.
+And in that light… I would say that, “NYC’s subway system is safe,” in the sense that I’ve never personally had an incident over these past 5 years.
+However, I will also say… that even 1 violent incident (*or a de-railed train) could change my opinion on this matter but in contrast to driving an automobile, I currently find that the NYC subway system is both more efficient and safer than driving.